samuelandersoncodes/kidomart/README.md

 - The page should include a search bar to enable users to search for specific products by name, description or category.

 ##### Tasks

+- Design a kidomart logo and navbar, fixing the logo aesthetically into the navbar.

 - Design and implement a responsive product list interface using HTML and CSS.

 - Retrieve product data from the database and display it dynamically with Python and Django on the product list page.